Skip to content

 How do I report a security vulnerability?

-Do not open a public issue.
+Do not open a public GitHub issue for security vulnerabilities.
 Use GitHub Security Advisories to report privately.
+See the Security page for response timelines and what to include in your report.

 Still have a question?